Saints and Soldiers: The Void: Production

 Ryan Little wrote the script for Saints and Soldiers: The Void a few years before it was released.
 He had K. Danor Gerald picked out for the role of Owens before production even started, having worked with Gerald on Forever Strong and House of Fears.
 Saints and Soldiers: The Void was the most expensive to film of the Saints and Soldiers franchise, because of the use of tanks.
 Ryan Little and Adam Abel gathered tanks from Utah, New Mexico, Colorado, and Arizona to use for filming.
 It was filmed in Alpine, Utah.
 During production, Gerald would be the last cast member to eat lunch to better understand racism for his role of an African-American soldier.

 Release and reception

 The film was released on August 14, 2014, in a select number of theaters.
 The film was released on DVD in November 2014.
 Saints and Soldiers: The Void received mixed reviews.
 The Salt Lake Tribune called the film a, "riveting action drama with a strong message".
 However, Deseret News wrote that the film, "offers an important message and some nice visuals.
 But there's still the feeling that a little more focus on writing and execution would have etched a more enduring experience."

+Sequel

+A standalone sequel titled Saints and Soldiers: War Pigs was released in 2015.